How to increase resident retention by improving your multifamily living experience

 Increase resident retention for multifamily and lower turnover costs by improving your community experience

 Believing in the importance of the resident experience and delivering on it is a tough balancing act.
 After all, community managers have plenty of operational tasks to juggle on a daily basis.
 It’s easy for the operational aspects of running a community to overshadow resident retention-focused initiatives.

 But that mindset brings consequences because the turnover that stems from underwhelmed residents creates a constant cycle of additional work that falls on your on-site teams.
 There are financial impacts, too.
 For example, the average turnover cost for one unit is about $4,000, which is slightly more than it was in 2021.
 Here’s how it all adds up.

 The impact of turnover is steep.
 Especially if you think about the amount of time it takes to recover the costs from a unit turn.
 Even if you raise the rent price, it still takes well over a year to recoup those costs!
 Here’s why.

 Conversely, communities that make an impact on renters see reduced turnover and have an opportunity to thrive.
 According to Forbes, “Seven in 10 U.S. consumers say they’ve spent more money to do business with a company that delivers great service.”
 In terms of multifamily companies, this translates to residents staying in their community longer.
 Because there’s nowhere else where great service is more appreciated than within the place you call home.

-Get more resident retention strategies that help lower turnover
+Get more resident retention for multifamily strategies that help lower turnover

 Want more resident retention ideas?
 Download The State of Resident Experience Management.
 In it, we reveal how apartment operators feel about resident experience management.
 We offer tips to improve the community living experience and help you lower resident turnover.